Rosettea/readline-1/README.md

-# Readline - ZSH-like console library in Go
+# Readline - Console library in Go

 ![Demo](../assets/readline-demo.gif)
 *This demo GIF has been made with a Sliver project client.*